TechnoMageKOMT/Programming_Notes/JavaScript/AndrewMead/A_Basics.md

 ## String Concatenation vs Template Literals

-Strings can be concatenated together with the +, concatenation operator, and variables can be inserted in strings using the same:
+Strings can be concatenated together with the +, concatenation operator, and variables can be inserted in strings using the same.
+The result of such a concatenation is called a **string literal**.

 ```JavaScript
 const temp = 37